Skip to main content

 These credentials are available in the TestingBot member area.

-2. Espresso tests require a seperate apk file for testing.
+2. Espresso tests require a separate apk file for testing.
 So you will need to upload both the app (.apk or .aab file) and the test file (.apk).

 You can also use the TestingBot Espresso Demo App to give the Espresso Cloud Testing functionality a try.